Bhargav6253/prodigy-Task-2/README.md

  ## Overview of the Project

- ### Project: IMPLEMENT CAESAR CIPHER
+ ### Project: PIXEL MANIPULATION for IMAGE ENCRYPTION

  ### Objective

-The objective of this project is to implement the Caesar Cipher algorithm using Python to perform encryption and decryption of text.
-The project aims to help understand basic cryptographic concepts by shifting characters using a user-defined key.
+The objective of this task is to develop a basic image encryption and decryption system using pixel manipulation techniques.
+This task aims to provide an understanding of how image data can be secured by modifying pixel values using a secret key.

 ### Key Activities

-Studied the working principle of the Caesar Cipher Designed logic for text encryption and decryption Implemented character shifting using a shift value Handled uppercase, lowercase, and non-alphabet characters Tested the program with different input values
+Studied the fundamentals of image encryption and pixel manipulation Designed encryption and decryption logic using a key-based approac Implemented pixel value modification using Pytho Developed functions to encrypt and decrypt image files Tested the program with different key values to ensure accurate results

  ### Technologies Used

-**Programming Language**: Python
+Programming Language: Python

-**Concepts**: Cryptography basics, Caesar Cipher **Tools**: Python Interpreter, VS Code / IDLE **Domain**: Cyber Security
+Concepts: Cryptography basics, Caesar Cipher

+Tools: Python Interpreter, VS Code / IDLE

+Domain: Cyber Security